Canadian Senate Standing Committee on Foreign Affairs and International Trade

 The Senate Standing Committee on Foreign Affairs and International Trade (AEFA) (Commité permanent du Sénat des Affaires étrangères et commerce international) is a standing committee of the Senate of Canada, active since 1938.
 As a standing committee, the rules of the Senate re-establish the committee at the opening of every new session (otherwise the committee would permanently dissolve).

 Role

-The mandate of the Committee is to examine legislation and matters that relate to Canada's foreign, Commonwealth and NAFTA relations, policies and agreements.
+The Standing Senate Committee on Foreign Affairs and International Trade is mandated to study matters relating to foreign relations and international trade generally.
+The committee has conducted studies and examined bills related to foreign policy, diplomacy, international crises, armed conflicts, peace and stability, economic sanctions, foreign aid as well as international trade.

 Members

 The Representative of the Government in the Senate and Leader of the Opposition in the Senate are both ex-officio members of the committee.